maulik9898/generator-angular-arduino/readme.md

 Also tested on Teensy 3.1 with the WIZ820io but the project has to be uploaded manually using the IDE.

-Àrduino Uno is barely usable.
+Arduino Uno is barely usable.
 On Uno the example project consumes almost all available memory resources.
 Remove Serial lib to free some space.

+To enable the ESP8266 refer to [github.com/esp8266/Arduino](https://github.com/esp8266/Arduino)

 ## Injection